 Success takes time!
 Do not get discouraged if you do not see results right away.
 Your goal may require some tweaking or another component.

 Remember, goals can change!
-If you find that you have to adjust a timeline or even the goal itself, do not be afraid to do that.
+If you find that you have to adjust a timeline or even the goal itself, go for it.
 An adjusted goal is SMARTER, with the E being Evaluate and R being Re-do.

 Keeping yourself organized is a great way to be able to track your progress.
 And completing tasks shows us that we are moving forward.
-Building a business is a never ending stream of work, but you can simplify your life by setting goals and then adjusting them to make progress.
+Building a business is a never ending stream of work.
+However, you can simplify your life by setting goals and then adjusting them to make progress.